Playing with Data: An Augmented Reality Approach to Interact with Visualizations of Industrial Process Tomography: Related Work

 \section{Related Work}

-This section discusses relevant previous work.
 AR/MR and derivative techniques are gradually appearing in more industrial contexts \cite{bottani2019augmented,regenbrecht2005augmented} due to AR offering computer-generated virtual and context/task related information in-situ for users \cite{jasche2021comparison}.
 The interactivity derived from AR technology regarding virtual visualizations in various industrial application scenes has particularly been advocated by researchers over the past few years.